 During or immediately following the egg recovery, the male partner will need to give a sperm sample.
 A private room is provided for discrete semen collection.
 Patients who need to use donor sperm will be given instructions on ordering donor sperm at the time of the initial screening appointment.

 Once the eggs are retrieved, they will be placed in special fluid media for approximately 6 to 12 hours.
 The semen specimen will be prepared to isolate the best sperm for insemination, then placed with the eggs and incubated overnight.
 Intracytoplasmic sperm injection (ICSI) may be performed instead for any sperm abnormalities detected.

 The eggs will then be examined for signs of fertilization, and normally fertilized eggs will be placed into a special growth medium.
-Embryos will be examined on the third day following insemination.
+Cutting-edge technologies such as the EmbryoScope incubator may be used to help guide embryo selection and improve success rates.
 Normally developing embryo(s) will be transferred back into your uterus three to six days after egg recovery, depending on the number and quality of the embryos as they develop in our laboratory.